MoodMinds/emission-spring-tx/CONTRIBUTING.md

 # Contribution Guidelines

-Thank you for your interest in contributing to Emission Spring Transactions!
+Thank you for your interest in contributing to **Emission Spring Transactions**!

 **Project Status: Experimental and Under Development**